-Web Bridges is the Deputy Director of the Defense Business Board.
+Web Bridges is the Head of Research and Analysis with the Defense Business Board.

 Web retired from the Marine Corps, having served 20 years working in several occupational specialties, predominantly in the field of meteorology.
 He next worked for Science Applications International Corp.
 (SAIC) on a variety of surveillance, reconnaissance, and intelligence related areas to include design, delivery, and deployment of vehicle-mounted mobile surveillance systems for both the Israeli and Jordanian security forces; provided direct meteorological support to combat operations during OEF and OIF; and provided support to Headquarters, U.S. Air Force in the programming of major combat systems across the FYDP.

 His work with OSD DCMO analysis teams directly advised and assisted senior DoD officials on organizational constructs and management issues; the implementation of organizational modifications; and proposed structural realignments and management reforms in order to achieve increased effectiveness, efficiency, and economy of business operations.
 One key project he worked on was the 2008 Quadrennial Roles and Missions (QRM) effort, where he conducted analyses and studies of DoD organizations, missions, and functions; including change recommendations for improved organizational, structural, functional, and managerial arrangements for the governance and administration within the Department.
 In that role he supported the execution of several Departmental management programs, particularly the organizational realignments of both the DCMO and JIEDDO.